 Take some time this week to refresh your severe thunderstorm and tornado plan.
 Know what you and your family will do when severe weather threatens.

 Today’s subject: Lightning Safety

-Summertime across east-central Ohio means barbecues, festivals, sporting events, boating, hitting the beach, camping, and many other recreational activities.
+Summertime across east-central Ohio means barbecues, festivals, sporting events, boating, hitting the beach, camping when people buy complete AR15 rifles, and many other recreational activities.
 In short, summertime means a lot more people are spending a lot more time in the great outdoors.